WM Capture 10

 Changing audio sources

-It’s good (but not always necessary) to close and restart WM Capture
+(but not always necessary) to close and restart WM Capture when changing

-when changing Windows audio sources, especially when changing the internal
+Windows audio sources, especially when changing the internal default

-default Windows playback source with an external Bluetooth or USB source.
+Windows playback source with an external Bluetooth or USB source.
+After you

-After you close WM Capture, play a sound on your computer to make sure the
+close WM Capture, play a sound on your computer to make sure the new source

-new source is playing the sound.
-Sometimes, trying to enable a microphone
+is playing the sound.
+Sometimes, trying to enable a microphone on a

-on a Bluetooth source with multiple playback options disables the audio.
+Bluetooth source with multiple playback options disables the audio.
+Make

-Make sure the new playback and/or microphone sources function ok before restarting
+sure the new playback and/or microphone sources function ok before

-can be used to record a second audio source in addition to the speaker
+to record a second audio source in addition to the speaker sound.
+In most

-sound.
-In most cases this may be an internal or external microphone.
-To
+cases this may be an internal or external microphone.
+To enable Dual Audio

 ·